Florida exam calculator

 Area and acreage calculator, built for legal description math.

-Convert square feet to acres, solve section-fraction acreage, and calculate price per square foot without losing the unit.
+Convert square feet to acres, solve triangle and section-fraction acreage, calculate unit price, and drill the Florida exam traps behind legal-description math.

 Quick answer

 Memorize two anchors: 43,560 square feet per acre and 640 acres per section.
 Rectangle area is length times width.
+Triangle area is base times height divided by 2.
 Section-fraction acreage is every fraction multiplied by 640.
 Unit-price questions divide price by the unit requested.

 Rectangle